AlejandroRocaVandeSype/In-Gods-Hands/README.md

 <h2> God vs God </h2>
 <p>
-Play up to two players.
-The screen will be split into two sides allowing to play in the same computer and compete how is the best bad god
+Play up to <br>two </br> players.
+The screen will be split into two sides, allowing you to play on the same computer and compete for become the best bad god.
  </p>
 <p align="left">
 <img src="https://user-images.githubusercontent.com/31854308/219878616-0a7a44da-01c2-4c3f-9219-a20ba0ff4f6d.jpg" height= "300" width="500"/>